rheamall/Dashboards/Power BI/Airbnb London/README.md

 # Airbnb Listing in London (as of January 2024)

 ### Objective
 This dashboard serves as a tool to analyze and understand data related to Airbnb listings in London.
 My primary objective was to provide Airbnb users with valuable insights about available listings and their prices based on their personal choice of neighbourhood in London, the number of bedrooms needed and their desired star rating.

+By clicking on any data point in the dashboard, users can access detailed information about the exact host name, property type, and room type of the Airbnb, helping them find the perfect Airbnb with ease.

+### Demonstration

 https://github.com/user-attachments/assets/1088e477-9a4a-455d-8e9d-e3eaa5b163f7